All Episodes

 That's it.

-So he's often move their headquarters there.
+Often move their headquarters there.

 And by the way, just allowing these multinational corporations to bring their money back.

-Just on that point, there's probably two and a half to three trillion dollars of cash.
+Just on that point, there's probably $2.50 to $3 trillion of cash.

-Trillion, not billion, trillion.
+Trillion, not billion.

 Sitting overseas because they don't want to double tax it at such a high rate in America.

-So Trump says, you know what, we'll bring it back at a ten percent rate.
+We'll bring it back at a 10% rate.

-How about in Flint, Michigan or Detroit or Ohio or Wisconsin or Pennsylvania?
+How about in Flint, Michigan, or Detroit, or Ohio, or Wisconsin, or Pennsylvania?

 These people are dying to get back to work.